 - How you’d like the content delivered

-Whether your clients are publishing content once a day, once a week, or once a month, or anything in between, it can be difficult for agencies to generate consistent streams of ideas for each client.
+Clients might be publishing content once a day, once a week, once a month, or anything in between.
+It can be difficult for agencies to generate consistent streams of ideas for each client.
 Especially if you’re using the same stable of in-house writers for various clients for months on end.
 The problem only grows worse if the in-house talent doesn’t have true expertise in a client’s niche.

-There’s a growing idea that all brands should act as media companies.
-And as a HubSpot agency, you provide the services that can help clients make this a reality.
-As you build content communities, you should take this idea a step further an assign an editor-in-chief to manage deliverables and the writers.
+There’s a growing idea that all brands should act like media companies.
+And as a HubSpot agency offering content creation as a service, you provide what can help clients make this a reality.
+As you build content communities, you should take this idea a step further and assign an editor-in-chief to manage deliverables and the writers.
 (Or, at the very least, have an account manager ready to stay in touch with the content community.)

-When freelancers are answering to multiple people, or when they are unsure of the best way to reach your company for feedback, they generally choose to just not communicate.
+When freelancers must answer to multiple people or when they are unsure of the best way to reach your company for feedback, they generally choose to just not communicate.
 Miscommunication leads to assignments that miss the mark, lengthy editing cycles, and fragmented relationships with the content community.
 Having some sort of editor-in-chief provides a clear communication channel and gives writers a central source of feedback.

-Each of these 5 keys will push you beyond simply hiring freelancers and help you build a true content community designed for client success.
+Each of these five keys will push you beyond simply hiring freelancers.
+They’ll help you build a true content community designed for client success.

 There’s just one last thing we have to talk about.
 Where do you actually find writers you can test and add to your content community?
 That’s where nDash comes in.